Retail Shelf Stocker

 Most shelf stockers work in grocery and department stores.
 Some work in drug stores or hardware stores.
 Others work in specialty shops such as large bookstores or shoe stores.
 Employment in some stores may require joining a union.

-Students often are hired for part-time evening and weekend positions or for temporary positions during busy periods, such as the Christmas season.
+Students often are hired for part-time evening and weekend positions.
+They may also work temporary positions during busy periods, such as the Christmas season.
 Those who do well in this entry-level position may advance to other, more responsible positions.

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.